aleshaleksey/fansys23/03-movement-exploration.md

 ### Weight limits and size

 For every size above medium, the carrying capacity limits are doubled.
 For every size below medium, the carrying capacity limits are halved.
+See the [weight rules](02-base-rules.md#size-rules-table) for more details.

 ___
 ## Local and Global Movement